-In 2005, Gilrein tested whether Marathon II, Metarhizium anisopliae and Safari as curative applications would control black vine weevil on Astilbe simplicifolia 'Pink Sprite'.
+In 2005, Gilrein tested whether Marathon II, Metarhizium anisopliae and Safari as curative applications would control BVW on astilbe 'Pink Sprite'.
 Laboratory reared black vine weevil larvae were placed into pots on Sept 10, Oct 5, and Oct 26.
 Treatments were drenched on Nov 5 using 120 ml solution per pot.
 ANOVA and multiple comparisons among treatment means were performed using a statistical multiple comparison procedure (SuperAnova v.
 1.1, Abacus Concepts).

-Only Metarhizium anisopliae provided both statistically and biologically significant levels of control 47 days after treatment (Table 49).
+Only Metarhizium anisopliae provided both statistically and biologically significant levels of control 47 days after treatment (Table 55).
 Applications to early instars may have improved control so early curative or preventative applications could have reduced populations to a greater extent.

-Table 49.
+Table 55.
 Efficacy of several insecticides for curative control of Black Vine Weevil on Astilbe